SenteonLLC/senteonllc.github.io/docs/reports.md

 | Security Configurations | Displays a listing of all Senteon-supported Security Configurations in the form of "Configuration Sets" with descriptions and Senteon preferred values |
 | Alerts | Displays a listing of all Alerts generated for the Managed Account in the last month |

-- `Endpoints` - Dislays a listing of all Endpoints within the Managed Account organized by Group with their current compliance percentages
-- `Security Configurations` - Displays a listing of all Senteon-supported Security Configurations in the form of "Configuration Sets" with descriptions and Senteon preferred values
-- `Alerts` - Displays a listing of all Alerts generated for the Managed Account in the last month

 ## Group Reports

 Group Reports can be generated in the following location: `Managed Account Console > Endpoints > Groups`

 1) Click the `View` button on the group you wish to generate a report for

 2) Click the `Generate Report` button

 ### Report Options